 - salt and pepper, to taste

-- You can add sliced chicken and/ or fetta cheese to your shakshuka for an extra touch.
+- You can add toppings like sliced cooked chicken, tuna or fetta cheese to your shakshuka for an extra touch.

 Please pin share and comment below!